-- Condonement for non-core modules may be operated after the first sitting in the following circumstances: - o In the case of marginal failure (35-39%) or single module failure down to 25% at Level Four only. - o Finalists who would otherwise be prevented from graduating1.
+- Condonement for non-core modules may be operated after the first sitting in the following circumstances: - o In the case of marginal failure (35-39%) or single module failure down to 30% (Level Five) or 25% (Level Four). - o Finalists who would otherwise be prevented from graduating1.